 The court has discretion in regards to the award of immovable property to a party claiming maintenance; this relief must be expressly provided for in the divorce petition or answer and not afterthought.

 The Court may also order that a lump sum should be paid by one party to another.
 The party seeking a lump sum from the other party must clearly state the ground upon which such demand is being sought.
-Such party is expected to state his or her contribution or support to finances or wealth of the other part that warrants the request for payment of the amount.
+Such a party is expected to state his or her contribution or support to finances or wealth of the other part that warrants the request for payment of the amount.

 Additionally, the property to be settled must belong to either one of the parties to the marriage as the court cannot settle a property that belongs to neither of the parties.
-Furthermore, the court would only settle property for the benefit of child below 21years except special circumstances where it is justifiable to settle the property for the child’s interest.
+Furthermore, the court would only settle property for the benefit of a child below 21years except for special circumstances where it is justifiable to settle the property for the child’s interest.

 The Child’s Right Act defines a child as “a person under the age of eighteen years.
 The paramount consideration in the award of child custody is the interest of the child in question.

 A decision in “the best interests of the child” requires considering the age and sex of the child, the wishes of the child’s parents, the wishes of the child, and the child’s relationship with each of the parents, siblings, other persons who may substantially impact the child’s best interests, the child’s comfort in his home, school, and community, and the mental and physical health of the involved individuals.
 The parent with custody controls decisions pertaining to the child’s education, religious upbringing, and health care.